Cadogan Gardens

 Cadogan Gardens is a street in Chelsea, London, that is part of the Cadogan Estate.

 Layout

 It forms a rough square, with arms leading off the east side to Sloane Street and Pavilion Road.
 It also connects with Cadogan Square, Cadogan Street, and Draycott Place.
 The layout of the street is complicated and the house-numbering system has been described as "mysterious".

 Buildings

-The 5-star Draycott Hotel is at no.26.
+At number 26 is a 5-star hotel named The Chelsea Townhouse.
+It was previously called the Draycott Hotel.

-11 Cadogan Gardens is a 56 bedroom hotel.
-It consists of four large houses, and had been a private members club, until Lord Cadogan as freeholder acquired the leasehold in 2012 and had it converted into a hotel.
+At number 11 is another 5-star hotel, which is known as 11 Cadogan Gardens.
+It is a 56-bedroom hotel and consists of four large houses.
+It had been a private members' club until Lord Cadogan (as freeholder) acquired the leasehold in 2012 and had it converted into a hotel.

 Residents

 The artist Mortimer Menpes lived at number 25 from 1892 in a Japanese-styled house designed by Arthur Mackmurdo.

 In the 1960s, numbers 53 and 55 were the residences of diplomats from Czechoslovakia.

+The actor and writer Sir Dirk Bogarde lived at number 2 for the last decade of his life.